harness/developer-hub/docs/continuous-integration/use-ci/run-tests/tests-v1/ti-for-csharp.md

 ---
-title: Use Run Tests step for C# (pending deprecation)
+title: Use Run Tests step for C#
-description: Set up TI for C# codebases with .NET Core or NUnit.
+description: Set up TI for C# applications with .NET Core or NUnit.
 sidebar_position: 50
 redirect_from:
   - /docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-csharp